csheldonhess/pain-salve-notes/README.txt

 **Peppermint** - "analgesic as a counter-irritant for arthritis" -Class notes

 **Willow** -Class notes
+Good with osteoarthritis; less good with rheumatoid arthritis. -Nat'l Geographic, Willow

 **Cinnamon** -Class notes

 **Solomon's seal** helps to heal strains, sprains, ligaments, joints, bruises, wounds/cuts.
 Good for stiffness, coldness, injury, overuse, underuse, and "lack of waste removal" in joint.
 (Better in osteoarthritis and injury than in rheumatoid or psoriatic arthritis.)
 Encourages production of synovial fluid. -Class notes

 "For external use, **comfrey** ointments have been used to heal bruises as well as pulled muscles and ligaments, fractures, sprains, strains, and osteoarthritis." -Williams, Comfrey

+**Eucalyptus** "Rubbing the oil into the skin can relieve arthritis pain and ease tension headaches."
+"In addition, eucalyptus oil fights inflammation, making it a useful component in skin creams and other topical products for skin health and arthritis." -Nat'l Geographic, Eucalyptus

+**Arnica** gel was as effective as 5% ibuprofen gel for patients with osteoarthritis and would be a good addition to a salve for osteoarthritis and joint injuries.
+(Discontinue use if a rash appears.) -Nat'l Geographic, Arnica

 Muscle pain